Cops: Racial slur sprayed on LeBron James' Los Angeles home

 LOS ANGELES (AP) — Police are investigating after someone spray painted a racial slur on the front gate of LeBron James’ home in Los Angeles on the eve of the NBA Finals.

-Capt.
-Patricia Sandoval, a spokeswoman for the Los Angeles Police Department, tells The Associated Press that James wasn’t home at the time.
-She says the property manager told officers they believe the incident was captured on surveillance video.

-Police are investigating it as an act of vandalism and a possible hate crime.
+An unidentified person spray painted the N-word on the front gate of James’ home in the Brentwood neighborhood Wednesday morning, said Capt.
+Patricia Sandoval, a spokeswoman for the Los Angeles Police Department.

+James wasn’t at the home at the time, but the property manager told officers that they believe the incident was captured on surveillance video, Sandoval said.
+Police are investigating it as an act of vandalism and possible hate crime.

-Sandoval says someone painted over the slur before officers arrived at the home to investigate.
+Someone painted over the slur before officers arrived to investigate, Sandoval said.

+James bought the house in 2015 for over $20 million.
+The 9,440-square-foot home is not James’ primary residence.
+He lives in Bath, Ohio.

+In 2015, James and his production company signed a developmental deal with Warner Bros. worth $15 million, an agreement that has him spending more time in Southern California.
+James spent several weeks in Los Angeles last summer working with his production company.